developingAlex/jacow-validator/README.md

 3. Note that you may have to reselect your flask run configuration afterwards in the top right of the IDE.

+## Deployment

+In the interests of keeping this readme clean and relevant to local development, the details of where and how this project was deployed can be found in the [deployment readme](./DEPLOYMENT.md)